Osogbo: Infrastructure and demographics

 Osogbo lies on the railway line from Lagos to Kano.
 It is known for the Osogbo School of Art and the Oja Oba Market building, said to be the former Oba's palace, within yards of the Osogbo Grand Mosque.

 Osogbo is the trade center for a farming region.
-Yams, cassava, grain, and tobacco are grown.
+Farm produce such as Yams, cassava, grain, and tobacco are grown.
 Cotton is grown and used to weave cloth.
 It is also home to several hotels and a football stadium with a capacity of 10,000 and a second division professional league team.

 Most of the population are members of the Yoruba ethnic group.

 In 1988, about 27% of the population were engaged in farming as their primary occupation, 8% were traders and about 30% clerks and teachers.

 Culture

-Osogbo, sometimes called "Ilu Aro" (home of dyeing), is a major dyeing center.
+Osogbo, sometimes called "Ilu Aro" (Home of Tie and Dye), is a major dyeing center.
 The traditional industry is one of the major industries of Osogbo and the different types of Adire in Osogbo includes Raffia Resist-Adire Oniko, Stitch Resist-Adire Alabere, Starch Resist-Adire Eleko, Wax Batik-Adire Alabele.
 A number of industries also began to rise after independence, notably small scale establishments involved in textile, foam making, and pencils.
 Osogbo was made a major industrial development center by the government of Nigeria during the 1970s.
 Osogbo is also the childhood home of the actor and dramatist Duro Ladipo and the Muslim scholar Sheikh Adelabu.

 Osogbo is the venue of the annual Osun-Osogbo festival along the River Osun.
 The festival is centered on the sacred grove of the river goddess Ọsun, which is a UNESCO World Heritage Site.

 The city is also home to several progressive groups and associations, such as the Osogbo Descendants Progressive Union (ODPU; formerly Osogbo Progressive Union - OPU), the Mbari Mbayo Club for African writers, artists and musicians, the Osogbo Professionals' Initiative (OPI), the Osogbo Affairs, the Osogbo Development Action Group (ODAG), the Osogbo National Students' Union (ONSU), the Oroki Social Club (OSC), the Ataoja Palace Project Initiative (APPI), the United Associates Osogbo and the Igbonna Progressive Club.

+Flooding

+The citizens of Osogbo, Erin-Osun, and Ilobu, in particular, had no idea what lay in store for them when the heavens opened up for a rainstorm on Tuesday, 3 August 2021.

+In contrast to earlier floods in the state, which were preceded by a warning from the Nigerian Meteorological Agency, the nearly 8-hour downpour struck like a robber in the night and left tales of grief, tears, and blood by morning.
+The state capital, Osogbo, was hardest hit, while the damage also spread to numerous other communities.
+Ibu-Amo, Oke-Arungbo, Odewale Junction, Oke-Ayepe, Powerline, Gbonmi, Oke-Baale, Obalende, Obate, Oke-Oniti Alekuwodo, and Oke Awesin in Erin-Osun were some of the most impacted localities as Osun River, Awesin stream, and Opopo stream overflowed their bounds.